cycomachead/thesis/contents/walkthrough.md

 * Help
 	* Displays a set of tool tips over autograder-specific elements.
 * Show Previous Results
 	* This is a new option which will present the feedback of the previous tests without re-running them.
-This allows students to review mistakes, and should discourage "autograder driven development".
+This allows students to review mistakes, and should discourage "autograder-driven development".

 ![An example of the feedback presented when everything is correct.](./images/snap-edx.png)